sanjayjaras/sanjayjaras.github.io/_posts/2019-12-01-Weather Application.md

  - Python

-excerpt: "Weather Application to Show 3 Hours weather for next 5 Days by  City Name or Zipcode"
+excerpt: "Weather application to show weather information by 3 hours for next 5 days by  city name or zipcode"
 header:
   overlay_image: "/Projects/Weather Application/assets/image1.jpg"
   overlay_filter: 0.3 # same as adding an opacity of 0.3 to a black background